pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 So you need to choose a “costume index” randomly between `1` and `3` (inclusive).

-One good use of *variables* is to give things names so that your program is easier to understand when a human is reading it.
+One good use of *variables* is to give things names, so that your program is easier to understand when a human is reading it.

 {{< learner-task >}}